+1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

+Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004.

+2. The development hereby approved shall be carried out in complete accordance with the submitted plans and specifications as follows:-

+Reason:-

-- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
-The development hereby permitted shall be carried out in accordance with the following approved plans: 7603, 7603 Parking Plan and the Location Plan. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
-The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building.
+To ensure that the development is carried out in accordance with the approved plans, for clarity and the avoidance of doubt.

+3. The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building.
-Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Adopted Local

-Plan Policies 2016 and the National Planning Policy Framework.
+Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.